 'Keen buyers at Cannes'

 Despite criticism of an all-male lineup last year, only one woman director has made the 2013 competition.
-Un Château en Italie.
+Valeria Bruni Tedeschi, sister of former French first lady Carla Bruni, is in the field with Un Château en Italie.

 The sidebar section, Un Certain Regard, set up to recognise young filmmakers, will feature 19 films including The Bling Ring by Sofia Coppola starring Harry Potter actress Emma Watson about a real-life gang stealing from celebrities' homes.